What qualifies as a “mixture” when determining the amount of drugs?March 7, 2012 in Frequently Asked Questions

 In other instances where the delivery method cannot be separated from another substance, such as the blotter paper and LSD, both are counted towards the drug weight.

 Different drug weights carry vastly different sentences, so you should consult an attorney who knows how to handle this issue.
-The Law Offices of Adam Perlmutter have years of experience with successfully arguing for lower drug weights than initially accused.
+Daniel A. McGuinness has years of experience with successfully arguing for lower drug weights than initially accused.